Miller-Library/makerweb/src/index.md

 ## Background
 Miller Library Head Librarian Amanda Whitmire launched the Miller Makerspace in February 2017, converting the space from a former Reference Area.
 You can read more about the philosophy behind the makerspace at:
 - Whitmire, Amanda L. (2018).
 Tinkering is fundamental: why open source electronics are a natural fit in [marine] science libraries.
 Oral Presentation.
-[Stanford Digital Repository](https://purl.stanford.edu/cz459xn4262). https://purl.stanford.edu/cz459xn4262
+Stanford Digital Repository. https://purl.stanford.edu/cz459xn4262
 - Whitmire, Amanda L. (2017).
 Implementing a 3D printing service at a marine biology library.
-[Stanford Digital Repository](https://purl.stanford.edu/xf227mk1917). https://doi.org/10.25740/xf227mk1917.
+Poster.
+Stanford Digital Repository. https://doi.org/10.25740/xf227mk1917.